mathesar-foundation/mathesar-wiki/team/worklogs/brent.md

 ## Actively working on

 ### Meetings
+- 1:1 with Mukesh

+### RSQLA1 project work:
+- Work on column alteration DDL functions

+### Summarization project work
+- Discuss with Aritra which array summarizations we should do
+- Discuss with Aritra which transforms would have good synergy with aggregations

+## 2023-07-13

+### Meetings
 - 1:1 with Anish
 - Summarization project meeting with Aritra and Sean

 ### RSQLA1 project work:
+- Followed up with Anish about plan for splitting work moving forward.
+- Update [project description](/en/projects/sql-ddl-operations)
-- Work on column alteration DDL functions
+- Started on Column altering DDL functions

 ### Summarization project work:
 - Discuss with Sean and Aritra which summarization functions we want to pursue next.
-- Depending on meeting, potentially review/merge PRs for time based summarizations

-## 2023-07-13

-### RSQLA1 project work:
-- Update [project description](/en/projects/sql-ddl-operations)

 ## 2023-07-12